darioncassel/sok-differential-testing/index.md

 ##### 10. Vulnerability to *spurious Warnings

 This method is *not vulnerable* to *spurious warnings.
-Since differential testing is being employed, any discrepancy must be an actual fault in one of the implementations since they all proport to implement the same specification.
+Since differential testing is being employed, any discrepancy must be an actual fault in one of the implementations since they all purport to implement the same specification.

 ##### 11. Form of Vulnerabilities